McLaren M23: 1975

-Further development in 1975 – including a 6-speed gearbox, a novelty for the time – helped Fittipaldi to second in the drivers' championship behind Niki Lauda, who had the benefit of Ferrari's 312T chassis and McLaren to third in the constructors' championship, behind Ferrari and Brabham.
+Further development in 1975 – including a 6-speed gearbox, a novelty for the time – resulted in the M23C, and helped Fittipaldi to second in the drivers' championship behind Niki Lauda, who had the benefit of Ferrari's 312T chassis and McLaren to third in the constructors' championship, behind Ferrari and Brabham.

 The team experimented with different bodywork styles, including aerodynamic kickups in front of the rear wheels, different nose profiles and extended bodywork in front of the rear wheels, housing the oil coolers.

 Also making an appearance were side mounted skirts which sealed the underside of the car to the racetrack, a precursor to the ground effect technology first seen properly with the Lotus 78.

 Most of these changes were adopted for the M23 and its successor, the McLaren M26.

 1976

 At the end of 1975 Fittipaldi left the team to join his brother's Copersucar-sponsored Fittipaldi Automotive team.
-He was replaced by James Hunt, who went on to win a dramatic and controversial 1976 season with the final evolution M23, the M23D.
+He was replaced by James Hunt, who went on to win a dramatic and controversial 1976 season with the M23D.

 New regulations outlawing the tall airboxes over the engines were introduced for the Spanish Grand Prix.
 As a result the M23 sported mid mounted air scoops on either side of the roll bar.
 The oil coolers were repositioned to be in front of the rear wheels.

 James Hunt won six races on his way to the world championship.

 1977

 The M26 was seen as the future and development had ended on the M23 by the end of 1976.
-However, when the new car proved troublesome, Hunt and Jochen Mass relied on the M23 in the early part of the 1977 season, and even though the car was now four years old it was still competitive, earning several pole positions and podium finishes.
+However, when the new car proved troublesome, Hunt and Jochen Mass relied on the M23E in the early part of the 1977 season, and even though the car was now four years old it was still competitive, earning several pole positions and podium finishes.

 Gilles Villeneuve made his Grand Prix debut at the 1977 British Grand Prix in an M23.

 The M23 was never the most technically advanced F1 car, but sound preparation and continual development helped it win 16 Grands Prix, two drivers' and one constructors' world championships in its lifetime.

-The M23 was also modified for use in Formula 5000 racing.
-Australian driver John McCormack drove a Leyland powered M23 to win the 1977 Australian Drivers' Championship.
-McCormack also put his M23 on pole for the 1978 Australian Grand Prix.